nadnerb/packer-elasticsearch/README.md

 ###Troubleshooting

-* Make sure you have set the AWS region and the correct source AMI (Ubuntu/Debian) for that region
+* Make sure you have set the AWS region and the correct source AMI (Ubuntu 14.x recommended) for that region
 * There will no doubt be a few more issues.. hit us up

 ###TODO

-Templated vagrantfile?
+Templated Vagrantfile?
 The one generated needs to be manually modified.